Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Tailwind, Syntactic Sugar, Rapid Development, and AI/Tailwind/__Tailwind Setups/Static websites - Tailwind CLI watcher.md

 8. You will see instant changes on the web browser page, as you're changing tailwind classes in your HTML code because you've started a Live Server that performs hot reload:
 ![[Pasted image 20250305063326.png]]

+---

+**More strealined:**

+You can save that as a npm script “build” and the build runs continuously as you’re developing/changing code.
+Refer to [[Using npm tailwindcss watcher]]

+**Even more streamlined:**
+You can use postcss command in npm script “build” instead.
+Then postcss command allows you to chain tailwindcss AND autoprefixer so it can handle backward compatibility by adding moz- and other related vendor prefixes.
+Postcss allows tailwindcss and autoprefixer to run CSS transformations into a target css file.
+Refer to [[Using npm postcss watcher]]